MateoLa/hello-plex/README.md

 docker compose up --build -d
 ```

-You need to reload the webserver to load the new certificates
+Reload the webserver to get the new certificates take effect.

 ```bash
 docker compose exec -it webserver nginx -s reload